pavelzw/7circles/skript/script-english.md

 ### Final proof (epic)

-Now we are finally ready to prove the Seven-Circles-Theorem.
+Now we are finally ready to prove the Seven Circles Theorem.

 Let's look at an ideal hyperbolic hexagon with circles tangent to the large circle such that adjacent circles touch at a single point.